SinclairPythonAkoto/FlaskFridays/flask_sqlalchemy/README.md

 ### Many-To-Many ###
 A **many-to-many** relationship should exist between the `Employee` and the `Project`.
 This relationship will indicate that an employee can work on multiple projects while a project can have multiple employees working on it at the same time.

+We will craete an *association table* that will have the **ForeignKeys** of the models that we want to connect together.  ***(Notice how we create a db table not model).***  Then we only need to add the relationship to just one of the models (ie `Project` or `Employee`).

+We will create a `relationship()` called `members` in the `Project` model.
+This relationship is made with the `Employee` model - we will use an *association table* to create it.
+Therefore, we will to need set the `secondary` parameter equal to the table `project_members`.
+Finally, we will create a `backref` in this relationship so that we can access this project from the `Employee` table.
+We will name this backref `projects`.
+This means that `employee.projects` will give us all the projects that this employee is working on.